rajesh-lab/cat-transformer/README.md

 <div align="center">

 # Compress And Attend Transformers (CATs)

+This repository provides single-file hackable, scalable and efficient 🚀 _pure_ PyTorch implementation for CATs.
 </div>

 > [**Attention and Compression is all you need for Controllably Efficient Language Models**](https://arxiv.org/abs)<br>